-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 9:30 a.m.
 (Yahoo!, local TV in Jacksonville and Baltimore)

-I can't say this with 100 percent certainty, but I'm pretty sure this game represents the first step in the NFL's plan to make every millennial alive a Jacksonville Jaguars fan.
-Since millennials don't have cable, the league has decided to stream this game for free, and we all know that millennials are going to watch because millennials will watch anything for free, even if it involves Blake Bortles .
+I can't say this with 100 percent certainty, but I'm pretty sure this game represents the first step in the NFL's plan to make every Millennial alive a Jacksonville Jaguars fan.
+Since millennials don't have cable, the league has decided to stream this game for free, and we all know that Millennials are going to watch because Millennials will watch anything for free, even if it involves Blake Bortles .

-Speaking of Bortles, the only thing that has been uglier than his career in Jacksonville has been my ability to pick games that take place on foreign soil.
-Since the beginning of the 2015 season, I've somehow managed to whiff on every single pick on any game being played in London.
-It's a two-year run of ineptitude that has only been matched by Bortles' play on the field.
+Speaking of Bortles, the only thing that's been uglier than his career in Jacksonville has been my ability to pick games that take place on foreign soil.
+Since the beginning of the 2015 season, I've somehow managed to whiff on every single pick I've made on any game being played in London.
+It's a two-year run of ineptitude that's only been matched by Bortles play on the field.

 The bad news for the Jaguars this week is that Bortles will be going up against a Baltimore Ravens defense that hasn't surrendered a touchdown all season.
 It's the mismatch of the century.
-Imagine Joey Chestnut going up against a vegan in a hamburger eating contest and you'll get an idea of the type of mismatch I expect Sunday.
+Imagine Joey Chestnut going up against a vegan in a hamburger eating contest and you'll get an idea of the type of mismatch I expect on Sunday.

 The bottom line here is that I'm picking the Ravens because how can I pick against a team that's taking a cruise ship across the ocean to get to the game.